palewire/first-python-notebook/docs/virtualenv/index.rst

 Why do you need this?

-By developing each of your Python projects inside a separate virtual environment, you can easily juggle them all on one machine.
-You can:
+By developing each of your Python projects inside a separate virtual environment, you can:You can:

-* Use different versions of the same Python libraries without a conflict.
+* Juggle different versions of the same Python libraries without a conflict.
 * Easily install your project on another machine, as can your colleagues
 * Quickly copy your code to a server that publishes pages on the Internet.